nkdAgility/NKDAgility.com/site/content/resources/blog/2019/2019-08-16-how-do-you-incorporate-a-design-sprint-in-scrum/index.md

 ---
+title: How do you incorporate a Design Sprint in Scrum?
+date: 2019-08-16
+author: MrHinsh
 id: "39682"
-title: "How do you incorporate a Design Sprint in Scrum?"
-date: "2019-08-16"
-categories:
-  - "agility"
-  - "discovery-ideation"
-tags:
-  - "design-sprint"
-  - "product-discovery"
-  - "refinement"
-  - "the-sprint"
-coverImage: "1130646316-1-1-1.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "how-do-you-incorporate-a-design-sprint-in-scrum"
+slug: how-do-you-incorporate-a-design-sprint-in-scrum
 aliases:
 - /blog/how-do-you-incorporate-a-design-sprint-in-scrum
+tags:
+- design-sprint
+- product-discovery
+- refinement
+- the-sprint
+categories:
+- agility
+- discovery-ideation
+coverImage: 1130646316-1-1-1.jpg

 ---

 As part of the Scrum.org webinar “Ask a Professional Scrum Trainer - Martin Hinshelwood - Answering Your Most Pressing Scrum Questions” I was asked a number of questions.
 Since not only was I on the spot and live, I thought that I should answer each question that was asked again here, as well as those questions I did not get to.